-- If the landlord goes missing, finding them is the lettings agent’s problem.
+- If the landlord goes missing, finding them is the letting agent’s problem.

-- Lettings agents could have a better grip on laws and regulation.
+- Letting agents could have a better grip on laws and regulation.

 - As a member of ARLA Propertymark, it will need to abide by a code of conduct.

-- There is a risk of information getting ‘lost in translation’ as it passes from you to the landlord, via the lettings agent.
+- There is a risk of information getting ‘lost in translation’ as it passes from you to the landlord, via the letting agent.

 - A third party could slow down communication.

-- A once-removed lettings agent is more likely to try and bump the rent up at renewal time.
+- A once-removed letting agent is more likely to try and bump the rent up at renewal time.